 - Receipts for all out-of-pocket medical and prescription costs.

-8. Write down all facts about any injury or illness you suffer at work.
+- Write down all facts about any injury or illness you suffer at work.
 You may have a civil lawsuit in addition to your Workers' Compensation claim and this information may be helpful to a lawyer evaluating your potential lawsuit.

 - All statements and facts that you provide must be accurate and true.
 Filing a false or fraudulent Workers' Compensation claim is a felony under California law.